mattlifetech/DualScribe/README.md

 ---

-## 🚀 How It Works
+### 🚀 How It Works

-1. Select source and target languages
+- 🌐 Select source and target languages
-2. Browse a `.txt` file to translate
+- 📂 Browse a `.txt` file to translate
-3. Translated content is saved in the same folder as an `.html` file
+- 💾 Translated content is saved in the same folder as an `.html` file

-> 💡 Even if the app displays “Not Responding,” translation continues in the background.
+- 💡 *Even if the app displays “Not Responding,” translation continues in the background.*
-> A pop-up will appear when the process is complete.
+  A ✅ pop-up will appear when the process is complete.

+---

+### 📸 Tip: Convert Hardcopy or Textbook Content to TXT
+If you’re working with printed materials:

+1. 📷 Use your phone camera to take a clear photo of the page.
+2. 🔍 Tap the image and select **“Recognize Text”** (iOS: *Live Text*, Android: *Text Scanner*, *Google Lens*, etc).
+3. 📋 Copy the recognized text.
+4. 📱 Send it to yourself via **WhatsApp**, **Telegram**, or email.
+5. 📝 Paste it into a `.txt` file using **Notepad**, **VSCode**, or any text editor.

 ---